-A 30 minute massage of a client sitting in a special, portable massage chair.
+Chair massage consists of a 30 minute massage given while the patient is seated in a special, portable massage chair.
 The client remains fully clothed and no oils are used while their shoulders, neck, upper back, head and arms are massaged.
-On-Site is popular at some offices as an employee benefit and for some conferences, workshops and certain social events.
+This technique is sometimes used on site at some offices as an employee benefit and for conferences, workshops and certain social events.

 Is used primarily for the serious athlete who trains continuously.
 It focuses on the muscles relevant to the particular athletic activity.
 It also includes pre-event, post-event and maintenance techniques that promote greater athletic endurance and performance and lessen chances of injury & reduce recovery time.

-A collection of techniques designed primarily to relax muscles by applying pressure to them against deeper muscles and bones, and rubbing in the same direction as the flow of blood returning to the heart.
+Swedish massage utilizes collection of techniques designed primarily to relax muscles by applying pressure to them against deeper muscles and bones, and rubbing in the same direction as the flow of blood returning to the heart.
 The lymph system and veins (which carry blood back to the heart) both rely on muscle action, rather than heart pump pressure, to operate.
 Many believe it is safe to apply light pressure in the opposite direction.
-Friction is reduced by oil, or lotions.
+Friction is reduced by oil or lotions.
 Swedish massage can relax muscles, increase circulation, remove metabolic waste products, help the recipient obtain a feeling of connectedness, and create better awareness of their body and the way they use and position it.
-The strokes and manipulations of Swedish Massage are each conceived as having a specific therapeutic benefit.
-One of the primary goals of Swedish Massage is to speed venous return from the extremities.
-Swedish Massage shortens recovery time from muscular strain by flushing the tissue of lactic acid, uric acid and other metabolic wastes.
-It improve circulation without increasing heart load.
+The strokes and manipulations of Swedish massage are each conceived as having a specific therapeutic benefit.
+One of the primary goals of Swedish massage is to speed venous return from the extremities.
+Swedish massage shortens recovery time from muscular strain by flushing the tissue of lactic acid, uric acid and other metabolic wastes, improving circulation without increasing heart load.

 Trigger-Point and Myotherapy

-These are pain relief techniques to alleviate muscle spasms and cramping.
-The therapist locates and deactivates "trigger points" which are often tender areas where muscles have been damaged or acquired a re-occurring spasm or "kink" that worsens painfully when aggravated.
-The major goals are to reduce spasm inducing new blood flow into the affected area.
-The spasms are partly maintained by nervous system feedback (pain-spasm-pain) cycle.
+These are pain relief techniques designed to alleviate muscle spasms and cramping.
+The therapist locates and deactivates "trigger points" which are often tender areas where muscles have been damaged or acquired a re-occurring spasm or "kink" that worsens in pain when aggravated.
+The major goal is to reduce spasm, inducing new blood flow into the affected area.
+The spasms are partly maintained by the nervous system feedback (pain-spasm-pain) cycle.
 Spasms also physically reduce blood flow to the trigger point area (ischemia), reducing oxygen supplied to the tissues and increasing the spasm.
-Pressure is applied to trigger points, for a short time (between about 7-10 seconds per point), which can be momentarily painful but is greatly relieving.
+Pressure is applied to trigger points for a short time (between 7-10 seconds per point), which can be momentarily painful but provides great relief.
 Myotherapy aims to erase pain and soothe tightened muscles.
 People with acute or chronic muscle tension and the associated pain are likely to benefit greatly from this type of treatment.